gihanpanapitiya/SWnet/README.md

 Set the CANDLE_DATA_DIR and CUDA_VISIBLE_DEVICES environment variables.

 1. Download and process data
 Make sure data_source is set to 'ccle_original' in the swnet_ccle_model.txt.
 Yet to test the model with original GDSC data.
+Make sure cross_study is set to False (cross_study=False).

 ```
 python preprocess.py